Category Archives: Danish Royals

 Christian served as an officer in the Royal Danish Navy.
 Upon his retirement in 2006, after 40 years of service, he was officially adopted as the commander of the Danish Greenland Patrol with the rank of Lieutenant Commander.

 The Danish Act of Succession of 1953 allowed a woman to inherit the Danish throne if she had no brothers.
-Prior to this Christian was third in the line of succession to the Danish throne after his father Prince Knud and his elder brother Prince Ingolf.
+Before this Christian was third in the line of succession to the Danish throne after his father Prince Knud and his elder brother Prince Ingolf.
 Now they were all bumped down three places as the three daughters of King Frederik IX were numbers one through three.
-In 1972, King Frederik IX’s eldest daughter succeeded him as Queen Margrethe II and in 2009 the succession law was changed to allow for the succession of the firstborn child regardless of gender.
+In 1972, King Frederik IX’s eldest daughter succeeded him as Queen Margrethe II, and in 2009 the succession law was changed to allow for the succession of the firstborn child regardless of gender.

 The couple had three daughters who are not in the Danish line of succession: